Runaway SUV on the loose in Chapel Hill, North Carolina.

 Congress is a military target.

-This guy is justifying the attacks of 9-11 now.
+This guy is justifying the attacks of 9-11 now because the White House and Congress are military targets.

-CIA has an office there means it's a military target.
+CIA has an office there, means it's a military target.

-He conveniently leaves out the world trade.
+He conveniently leaves out the World Trade Center.

 Or did he say the CIA has an office in the World Trade Center?